pion/mediadevices/examples/webrtc/README.md

 A video should start playing in your browser above the input boxes, and will continue playing until you close the application.

-Congrats, you have used pion-WebRTC!
+Congrats, you have used pion-MediaDevices!
 Now start building something cool